-Fig. 5-15 Sub Group Profile window, Category tab
+Fig. 5-16 Sub Group Profile window, Category tab

-3. In the Category Profile page, select "Block All" from the Available Filter Levels pull-down menu.

-- 4. For Uncategorized Sites, select "Block". - 5.
-Click Apply.
+- 3. In the Category Profile page, select "Block All" from the Available Filter Levels pull-down menu. - TIP: Blocks of category groups can be moved by clicking the first category group, and then pressing the Shift key on your keyboard while clicking the last category group, and then clicking in the Block column. - 4.
+For Uncategorized Sites, select "Block". - Click Apply.